By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 2 ribeye steaks, 1 to 1.5 inches thick, room temperature
+• 2 ribeye steaks, 1–1.5 inches thick, trimmed to preference

-• 2 tbsp high-smoke point oil (canola or grapeseed oil)
+• 2 tbsp neutral oil with a high smoke point (canola or grapeseed)

 • 2 cloves garlic, lightly crushed